garrandall/popular-music-data/tracks/for-you-and-i-10cc.md

 Should try to see it from the other side, mmm, mmm We'll get a shock
 It could surprise you
-The world is full of other people (ooh ooh)
+The world is full of other people (oh oh)
 Take a look around
-We set the pace while others listen (ooh ooh)
+We set the pace while others listen (oh oh)
 Never make a sound
 The rain must fall
 But we can change